www3838438/nomad/website/source/docs/upgrade/upgrade-specific.html.md

 behavior.
 This page is used to document those details separately from the standard upgrade flow.

+## Nomad 0.6.0

+### Consul Service and Check changes

+The code related to registering services and checks with Consul changed significantly in Nomad 0.6.0.
+Users of script checks are encouraged to test their checks against Nomad 0.6.0 before upgrading.

 ## Nomad 0.5.5

 ### Docker `load` changes